Jake Sullivan, the director of policy planning at the US state department, speaks about engagement in the region.

 She insisted, however, that “we were consistent in promoting human rights and speaking out for an end of the emergency law, and end to political prisoners being detained”.

 It is Clinton’s second visit to the Arab world’s most populous nation since the uprising.
-Earlier this week, Clinton urged dialogue between all parties in the ongoing constitutional dispute.
+Earlier this week, she urged dialogue between all parties in the ongoing constitutional dispute.

 A large and vocal crowd massed outside the hotel where Clinton was staying in Cairo, chanting and carrying anti-American signs.